 Concurrent extensions.
 If you qualify for the 2-month extension discussed above because your tax home and abode are outside the United States and Puerto Rico, that extension and the 4-month extension run concurrently (both extensions start at the same time).
-You need not file Form 4868 until the new due date allowed by the first extension (June 15 for calendar year filers), but the total combined extension will still only be 4 months from the regular due date.
+You do not have to file Form 4868 until the new due date allowed by the first extension (June 17 for 1995 calendar year filers), but the total combined extension will still only be 4 months from the regular due date.